eficode-academy/istio-katas/005-securing-with-mtls.md

 - Configure TLS to an upstream service

 > :bulb: You will need to create a destination rule **and** a virtual
-> service to route traffic
+> service to route the traffic.

 - Observe the traffic flow with Kiali